Space Fantasy – The Ride: Trains

 As Universal Studios Japan is the busiest non-Disney park in the world, Space Fantasy – The Ride features nineteen 8-person trains catering for an hourly capacity of 1920 riders.
 Each train features a pair four-seater cars.
 Riders are grouped in pairs and sit back-to-back on the round vehicles.
 The trains are fitted with on-board speakers which provide a soundtrack throughout the roller coaster ride, as well as monitors which display various items relevant to the ride's theme and storyline.
 Riders must be at least 122 cm tall to ride alone or 102 cm tall if accompanied by an adult.

 Theme

-As the name suggests, Space Fantasy – The Ride, is themed as a journey through space.
+Space Fantasy – The Ride is themed as a journey through space.
 Riders begin their journey on planet Earth with the objective of restoring life to the sun by collecting stardust.
 Their journey takes them past many planets including Saturn and Mercury, as well as past voids, stars, nebulae and comets.
 To help develop this theme, Universal Studios Japan contracted American-based interactive technology firm GestureTek.
 GestureTek's 3D camera tracking technology and multi-touch technology was employed to recognise gestures of guests both in the queue and on board the ride.